igor47/blog/posts/recoolit-transfer-graph.md

 Next, technicians return the cylinder used for the recovery to one of our depots.
 We verify the amount of gas recovered, and we also test the gas using a basic refrigerant identifier device.
 We pay the technician for the amount of gas they collected.
+This payment compensates the technician for the time and effort they spent performing the recovery.

 Because we want to return the smaller recovery cylinders back into the field, we will often consolidate the gas from multiple recovery cylinders into a larger storage cylinder.
 We cannot mix different types of refrigerants, so we have to keep track of the type of gas in each cylinder.